Chronic obstructive pulmonary disease: Research

-US to determine optimum dosage levels.

-A new cryogenic treatment aimed at the chronic bronchitic subtype using a liquid nitrogen metered cryospray is being trialled and was due to complete in September 2021.

-Stem-cell therapy using mesenchymal stem cells has the potential to restore lung function and thereby improve quality of life.
-In June 2021 eight clinical trials had been completed and seventeen were underway.
-Overall, stem cell therapy has proved to be safe.
-The trials include the use of stem cells from different sources such as adipose tissue, bone marrow and umbilical cord blood.
+Stem-cell therapy using mesenchymal stem cells was in June 2021 studied in eight clinical trials had been completed and seventeen were underway.

-A procedure known as targeted lung denervation is being trialled and has been used as part of a clinical trial (2021) in a hospital in the UK.
-The new minimally invasive procedure which takes about an hour to carry out, places electrodes to destroy branches of the vagus nerve in the lungs.
-The vagus nerve is responsible for both muscle contraction and mucus secretion, which results in narrowing the airways.
-In those with COPD these nerves are overactive, usually as a result of smoking damage and the constant mucus secretion and airway constriction leads to the symptoms of cough, shortness of breath, wheeze and tightness of the chest.

 The effectiveness of alpha-1 antitrypsin augmentation treatment for people who have alpha-1 antitrypsin deficiency is unclear.
-A later clinical trial of double-dosing has shown some improvements in slowing the breakdown of elastin and the progression of emphysema with further studies being called for.

-Mass spectrometry is being studied as a diagnostic tool in COPD.
+Metabolomic approaches to diagnosing and differentiating subtypes of COPD are being studied.

 Research continues into the use of telehealthcare to treat people with COPD when they experience episodes of shortness of breath; treating people remotely may reduce the number of emergency-room visits and improve the person's quality of life.

-Evidence is growing for the effectiveness of Astaxanthin against lung disease including COPD.
-Astaxanthin is a potent antioxidant with anti-inflammatory properties and more trials are said to be needed into its use.

-American COPD patients and their caregivers consider the following COPD-related research areas as the most important: family/social/community research, patients' well‐being, curative research, biomedical therapies, policy and holistic therapies.
+American people with COPD and their caregivers consider the following COPD-related research areas as the most important: family/social/community research, well-being of people with COPD, curative research, biomedical therapies, policy, and holistic therapies.

 Other animals

 Chronic obstructive pulmonary disease may occur in a number of other animals and may be caused by exposure to tobacco smoke.
 Most cases of the disease, however, are relatively mild.
 In horses it is known as recurrent airway obstruction (RAO) or heaves.
 RAO can be quite severe and most often is linked to exposure to common allergens.
 COPD is also commonly found in old dogs.